The DISTINCT hint is used to guide the optimizer to take specific actions when processing queries that contain the DISTINCT keyword.

 Examples

-The following example shows how to use the NO_DISTINCT_PUSHDOWN hint to prevent the pushing down of the DISTINCT operation for a distributed query.
+The following example shows how to use the NO_DISTINCT_PUSHDOWN hint to prevent the optimizer from pushing down the DISTINCT operation during distributed execution.

--- Use the NO_DISTINCT_PUSHDOWN hint to prevent the pushing down of the DISTINCT operation for a distributed query.
+-- Use the NO_DISTINCT_PUSHDOWN hint to prevent the optimizer from pushing down the DISTINCT operation during distributed execution.

 CREATE TABLE tp1(c1 INT, c2 INT, c3 INT) PARTITION BY HASH(c1) PARTITIONS 10;